CrazyIvan359/mqttany/source/start.rst

 path of ``gpio/my-pin`` for its state, where ``gpio`` is the node provided by the GPIO module and ``my-pin`` is the property.
 The MQTT module requires a root topic be specified, let's use ``my-host`` in our example.
-Our pin would have it's state publishud by the MQTT module on the topic ``my-host/gpio/my-pin``.
+Our pin would have it's state published by the MQTT module on the topic ``my-host/gpio/my-pin``.
 In order to change this pin you would add ``set`` to the path, resulting in the MQTT topic ``my-host/gpio/my-pin/set`` to send your command to.